fbarry/prog_3_cop4520/readme.md

 ### Solution

 The issue with the non-concurrent linked list is that more than one servant might write a "Thank you" note before removing the present.
 Therefore, you end up with more "Thank you" notes than presents.
+In another situation, multiple presents might be removed if two or more servants choose the same present and go to remove it without double checking the index they are removing.
+Each servant would remove a project without guaranteeing it's the correct one, causing more notes than presents.

 The concurrent linked list solves this problem by protecting resources and ensuring that when updating, removing, or marking a "next" node, that node is the intended node to change in case another thread is removing or editing that node).